 These natives of tropical Asia, have been a houseplant favorite for a long time because they are so easy to keep and make a beautiful statement wherever they are placed.

 - Chinese evergreens tolerates fairly low light but bright indirect light or right in front of a north-facing window is best.
 Some direct morning sun is fine but not full afternoon sun.
+The leaves will fade in color with too much light.

 - Aglaonemas in 8" (20cm) diameter or smaller pots should be very dry on the top of soil or up to about 1" below the soil line before watering.
 Plants in 12" (30cm) diameter containers or larger can dry out up to about 2" below the soil surface.